 The action of signing is a purposeful action and as such it can be widely considered as agent-oriented.
-The signer is cognitive agent and therefore has an intentional attitude providing him/her with a meaning towards a certain state of affairs.
-The signer takes this meaning as information regarding that state of affairs and wishes to communicate it to the relying party, so that the latter is aware of the signer's meaning and therefore, about his/her intention regarding this state of affairs.
-The signer creates (or just reads) a syntactic component (e.g. a document in which he/she tries to express this information.
-Then, the signer carefully interacts with (reads) the syntactic component to see if it properly (to a degree indicated differently by each different signer) expresses his/her meanings, that is, the way he/she relates her cognitive state with the respective state of affair.
-When the signer is satisfied with this expression, and he/she wants to verify that this syntactic component can be used to provide his/her own information about that state of affairs, he/she signs the document.
+The signer is cognitive agent and therefore she has an intentional attitude providing her with a meaning towards a certain state of affair.
+She takes this meaning as information regarding that state of affair and wishes to communicate it to the relying party, so that the latter be aware for the signer's meaning and therefore, about her intentionality towards this state of affair.
+The signer creates (or just reads) a syntactic component (e.g. a document in which she tries to express this information.
+Then, the signer is carefully interacting (reading) with the syntactic component to see if it properly (to a degree indicated differently by each different signer) expresses her meanings, that is, the way she relates her cognitive state with the respective state of affair.
+In case the signer is satisfied with this expression, and she wants to verify that this syntactic component can be used to provide her own information about that state of affairs, she signs the document.

-One important issue that should be noted here is that the signer wishes to sign his/her meanings as expressed in the syntactic component and not the syntactic component itself.
+One important issue that should be noted here is that the signer wishes to sign her meanings expressed in the syntactic component and not the syntactic component itself.
 However this is far from reality, where the signer just signs a series of bits.
-The whole procedure is in fact based on the trust of the signer that he/she shares the same (agreed) collection of symbols (alphabet) and rules of their arrangement (syntax) with the relying party and that the syntactic component is able to inform the relying party in a respective manner.
+The whole procedure is in fact based on the trust of the signer that she shares the same (agreed) collection of symbols (alphabet) and rules of their arrangement (syntax) with the relying party and that the syntactic component is able to inform the relying party in a respective manner.

-The objective here is to reduce as much as possible the semantic distance between the signer and the relying party.
-The problem is concentrated in the global communication reliability of the syntactic component, which has to be evaluated on both the syntactic and on the semantic level given that both levels affect the meaning grasped by the signer and the relying party.
+The objective is to reduce as much as possible the semantic

+distance between the signer and the relying party.
+The problem is concentrated in the global communication reliability of the syntactic component, which has to be evaluated on both the syntactic and on the semantic levels, while they are both affecting the meaning grasped by the signer and the relying party.

-On the computational level of the application of a signature to a syntactic component, several transformation processes are introduced between the signer and the relying party, that, as has been shown, may destroy the integrity of the syntactic component, thus increasing each party's subjectivity.
-As illustrated in Figure 1, on the signer's side the binary representation of the component to be signed is transformed into a syntactic component with a well-formed structure (a known format such as HTML, PostScript or PDF) by means of various computational rules (alphabet, syntax, encoding, etc.) and presented to the signer through an analog device.
+On the computational level of the application of a signature on a syntactic component, we identify that several transformation processes are introduced between the signer and the relying party, which as it has been shown, may destroy the integrity of the syntactic component, thus increasing each party's subjectivity.
+As illustrated on Figure 1, on the signer's side the binary representation of the component to be signed is transformed into a syntactic component with a well-formed structure (a known format such as HTML, PostScript or PDF) by means of various computational rules (alphabet, syntax, encoding, etc.) and presented to the signer through an analog device.
 The signer then decides to sign the syntactic component.
 The binary representation of the result of the signing procedure (a signed syntactic component) is again a series of bits, computed on the binary component, neglecting the series of possible transformations performed until their observation by the signer.

-Fig. 1: The cumulative syntactic and semantic distance between signer and relying party
+Fig. 1: The cumulatively added syntactic and semantic distance between signer and relying party